Offirmo/offirmo-monorepo--2021-legacy/1-foundation/practical-logger-interface/README.md

 	  src="https://img.shields.io/maintenance/yes/2019.svg">
 </p>

+This is an **internal** component of [Offirmo’s practical logger](https://github.com/Offirmo/offirmo-monorepo/wiki/Offirmo%E2%80%99s-Practical-Logger).
+* declares only TypeScript types/interfaces
-**No code, 0 bytes** = will do nothing to your bundle size.
+* **No code, 0 bytes** = will do nothing to your bundle size.

-TODO explain more

-TODO explain the interface pattern
+* TODO explain the interface pattern

 ## Usage